 I think he's been pretty amazing.

-John Roberts, I know ticked a lot of us that are conservative conservatives off because we couldn't believe the decision as it relates to health care.
+John Roberts, I know, ticked a lot of us that are conservative, conservatives off because we couldn't believe the decision as it relates to health care.

-But there's gonna be a fight.
+But there's going to be a fight.

 We don't use the term borked for no reason at all.

-Now Robert Bork's America is a land in which women would be forced into back alley abortions.
+Robert Bork's America is a land in which women would be forced into back alley abortions.

 Writers and artists would be censured at the whim of government.